-We are collaborating with Cole Matson (Baylor), Emily Bernhardt, and Curt Richardson (Duke) on a 5-year NSF study ($400,000 to BU) on effects of nanoparticles (NPs) on aquatic ecosystem structure and functioning using Duke's wetland mesocosm facility.
+We are collaborating with Cole Matson (Baylor) and Emily Bernhardt (Duke) on a 5-year NSF study on effects of nanoparticles (NPs) on aquatic ecosystem structure and functioning using Duke's wetland mesocosm facility.
 At Baylor, we are using the BEAR stream facility to contrast chronic vs pulse additions of NPs as well as a chronic dosing of titanium NPs in whole-effluent from the City of Waco's wastewater treatment plant.
 Our lab focuses on trophic transfer and biodistribution of nanoparticles in aquatic food webs.
 CEINT homepage

 We are working with the City of Austin to model the effects of urbanization and flow permanence on macroinvertebrate community structure of streams in Edwards Plateau and Texas Blackland Prairies.
-The goal is to help scale their Environmental Integrity Index to account for the natural effects of flow permanence on stream biota in the Austin metro area.
+The goal, initially, was to help scale their Environmental Integrity Index to account for the natural effects of flow permanence on stream biota, but in the process made some exciting discoveries.
+Currently, we are modeling diatom assemblage responses to point and nonpoint nutrient sources in addition to flow and impervious cover.
 City of Austin Env.
 Integrity Index (link)

-Pat Danley's lab is leading a study with us to characterize genetic diversity of two salmonid species within and among river basins on the lower Kenai Peninsula, Alaska, a region with a burgeoning human population and heavy pressure on inland fisheries.
+Pat Danley's lab lead a study with us to characterize genetic diversity of two salmonid species within and among river basins on the lower Kenai Peninsula, Alaska, a region with a burgeoning human population and heavy pressure on inland fisheries.